 IBM developed SQL in the late 1970s.
 It has been standardized since 1986 by ANSI (American National Standards Institute).
 Many other vendors have implemented their versions of SQL that are compatible with each other and are like dialects of SQL.

-MySQL is a database management system used in web applications, which is available for Linux, Microsoft Windows, Mac OS X, and Solaris.
-MySQL comes with many web hosting packages.
+MySQL is a database management system used in web applications.
+It is available for Linux, Microsoft Windows, Mac OS X, and Solaris and comes with many web hosting packages.
 You can download MySQL Server software, pronounced “my sequel,” from the official website.

-Relational databases store data in tables composed of rows and columns, in which each row represents an item or record, and each column represents a property of that item.
+Relational databases store data in tables composed of rows and columns.
+Each row represents an item or record, and each column represents a property of that item.

 For example, if you have a database of people, the table might contain columns named "first_name," "last_name," and "address," where each row represents a person, and the values stored in each column are related to each item.

-As a result, SQL allows MySQL users to effectively query and operate their databases.
+As a result, SQL allows MySQL users to query and operate their databases effectively.

 • Select specific rows from a table (in other words, just get some data)